-Follow this step-by-step guide that will also help you optimize your profile for Instagram business.
+Follow this step-by-step guide that will also help you optimize your profile for your Instagram business.

 (iii) Your Instagram profile is connected to a Facebook page.

-To start selling on Instagram you need to set up your product catalogue on Facebook.
+To start selling on Instagram you need to set up your product catalog on Facebook.
 Most business profiles on Instagram will be connected to a Facebook page, if not, go to ‘Edit profile’ and click on ‘Public Business Information’ and select the page.
 It will let you either add a page that you are an admin of or it will give you the option to create a new one.

 Step 2: Create a product catalogue on Facebook

-You need to add products to your catalogue on Facebook to start tagging them on your shopping posts and stories.
+You need to add products to your catalog on Facebook to start tagging them on your shopping posts and stories.

 If you want to set up your catalog and start selling on Instagram, you need to ensure that:

 (i) You are a Business Manager admin

 (ii) You own your Instagram business account, Facebook Page, and catalog in the same Business Manager.

 (iii) You are the admin and have Manage Page permissions for the Facebook Page connected to the Instagram business account.

 (iv) You have ‘Manage catalog permissions’ for the catalog.

-Follow these steps to create a catalogue on Facebook:
+Follow these steps to create a catalog on Facebook: